-The Large Electrical Corporation must describe its plan to update its Risk Modeling Methodology, including details regarding how and when model version updates and calibrations are planned.
-Any new calibration or versioning will require a new risk_model_id in the data submission.
+The Large Electrical Corporation must describe its plan to update its Risk Modeling Methodology, including details regarding how and when model version and calibration updates are planned.
+Any new version or calibration will require a new risk_model_version_id and risk_model_calibration_id in the data submission, respectively.
 See Appendix C of these Guidelines for more details.

-When a new model or model version is introduced to the Risk Modeling Methodology, after the approval of an EUP, the Large Electrical Corporation must submit a Model Report (as described in Section 2.7.2 and 2.7.5.2 of these Guidelines) as a subsection of the Progress Report to Energy Safety as well as an historical backtest of the KDMM metrics for the past three years.
+When a new model or model version is introduced to the Risk Modeling Methodology, after the approval of an EUP, the Large Electrical Corporation must submit a Model Report (as described in Sections 2.7.2 and 2.7.5.2 of these Guidelines) as a subsection of the Progress Report to Energy Safety as well as an historical backtest of the new model's impact on all KDMMs for all Baselines since the start of the EUP (Appendix C, Section C.1.5).

-In each Model Report, including in Progress Report 0 and subsequent Progress Reports, the Large Electrical Corporation must establish a new Baseline as detailed in Section 2.7.5 of these Guidelines.
+In each Model Report, including in Progress Report 0 and subsequent Progress Reports, the Large Electrical Corporation must establish a new Baseline which reflects the existing distribution system as detailed in Section 2.7.5 of these Guidelines.